jaltom2105/unity-ml-agents-project/README.md

 > I discovered that unity has its own machine learning agents toolkit, so I decided to tackle this project with that, allowing me to first learn from their examples and later progress to making my own.

 ## Project Goals
-- Understand how reinforcement learning (PPO) works in practice
+- Understand how reinforcement learning works in practice
-- Get Unity ML-Agents examples running with GPU-accelerated training
+- Get Unity ML-Agents examples running with GPU-accelerated training (previously struggled with this step)
 - Design and train a custom agent from scratch
-- Document every step for reproducibility
+- Document the process to be able to replicate it in the future

 ## Tech Stack
 - **Unity** 2022.3 LTS — simulation environment